Monday, September 23, 2019

 ‘You can’t be normal humans,’ said Bhima.

-‘I will tie pendant on the rope, and you will have to snatch it from the rope,’ said Bhima.
+‘I will tie the pendant on the rope, and you will have to snatch it from the rope,’ said Bhima.

 ‘But in our snatching, the pendant can break,’ said the pink fairy.